 Standish Community High School is a state academy and does not charge tuition fees.
 It is funded by the government, though families are responsible for typical costs such as uniforms and school trips.

-Results are excellent.
-The school achieved an Attainment 8 score of 52.4, well above the England average of 46.2.
-It is currently the highest-performing secondary school in the Wigan local authority area based on these rankings.
+Results are strong.
+In the current 2025 GCSE dataset, the school achieved an Attainment 8 score of 49.7 and a Progress 8 score of -0.07.
+It is currently ranked 2nd among secondary schools in Wigan based on the supplied rankings.

 No, Standish Community High School is an 11-16 school.
 Students typically move on to local sixth form colleges or further education providers in Wigan and the surrounding areas after their GCSEs.